A computational framework for human values: A Formal Model for Value Representation

 \paragraph{Ensuring the coherence of value importance.} As for the aggregation function $\mathbf{A}$ that ensures the coherence of value importance within a taxonomy, different averaging operators may be investigated.
-Here, we propose a simple average:
+In this paper, we propose a simple average:

-Different propagation mechanisms may then be implemented to check the coherence of existing value importance measures as they propagate those measures to other nodes, ensuring the overall coherence of value importance within the taxonomy (following Definition~\ref{def:coherence}).
-One sample propagation mechanism is presented in Algorithm~\ref{alg:propagation} of the supplementary material.
+Recall that we assume the importance measure of some nodes to either be provided manually or learnt.
+A propagation mechanism may then be implemented to calculate the importance of nodes that have not been manually provided or learnt, all while ensuring the overall coherence of value importance within the taxonomy (Definition~\ref{def:coherence}).
+An example propagation mechanism can be found in~\cite[Alg.
+1]{ValuesFrameworkArXiV23}.